Last Updated on

-Canine sports like agility, flyball, and dock jumping helps them burn off their energy.
-Games like fetch and treasure hunts are good ways to keep him active and healthy.
+Canine sports like agility, flyball, and dock jumping help them burn off their energy.
+Games like fetch and treasure hunts are other good ways to keep him active and healthy.

-Your Box-a-Beagle will also benefit from playing with interactive dog toys to stimulate his mind.
+Your Beagle Box will also benefit from playing with interactive dog toys to stimulate his mind.

-This breed is easily trained, and, as long as you are calm and consistent, your Boggle will be receptive to your commands.
+The Bogel is an intelligent dog, thanks to his equally smart parents.
+He is easily trained, and, as long as you are calm and consistent, he will be receptive to your commands.